 An increase in the carrying amount of an asset as a result of a revaluation, is recognised in other comprehensive income and accumulated in capital and reserves, except to the extent it reverses a revaluation decrease of the same asset previously recognised in income and expenditure.
 A decrease in the carrying amount of an asset as a result of revaluation is recognised in other comprehensive income to the extent of any previously recognised revaluation increase accumulated in capital and reserves in respect of that asset.
-Where a revaluation decrease exceeds the accumulated revaluation gains accumulated in capital and reserves in respect of that asset.
-Where a revaluation decrease exceeds the accumulated revaluation gains accumulated in capital and reserves in respect of that asset.
+Where a revaluation decrease exceeds the accumulated revaluation gains accumulated in capital and reserves in respect of that asset, the excess shall be recognised in income and expenditure.